-The Company's common shares entitle the holders thereof to receive notice of and to attend at all meetings of shareholders, with each share entitling the holder to one vote on any resolution to be passed at such shareholders' meeting.
-The holders of common shares are also entitled to dividends if, as and when declared by the Board of Directors of the Company.
-Upon the liquidation, dissolution or winding up of the Company, the holders of the common shares are entitled to receive the remaining assets of the Company available for distribution to the shareholders.
+The Company's Shares entitle its shareholders to receive notice of and to attend at all meetings of Africa Energy's shareholders.
+Each share entitles the holder to one vote, either in person or by proxy, on any resolution to be passed at such shareholders' meeting.
+The holders of Shares are also entitled to dividends if, as and when declared by the Board of Directors of the Company.
+Upon the liquidation, dissolution or winding up of the Company, the holders of the Shares are entitled to receive the remaining assets of the Company available for distribution to the shareholders.

-As of December 31, 2017, the Company had an aggregate of 319,177,135 common shares issued and outstanding.
-The Company has unlimited authorized capital of common shares without par value of which 319,195,469 common shares were issued and outstanding as fully paid and non-assessable as at April 23, 2018.
+As of December 31, 2018, the Company had 683,356,094 shares issued and outstanding.
+The Company has unlimited authorized capital of Shares without par value, and without special rights or restrictions attached, of which 683,489,427 shares were issued and outstanding as fully paid and non-assessable as at the date of this AIF.